 From the first time I tasted an heirloom tomato, I fell in love.
-They are more expensive than regular tomatoes but rightly so. . and I believe the large ones are best eaten raw, in a salad or in a sandwich or something where you don’t cook them.
+They are more expensive than regular tomatoes but rightly so. . and I believe the large ones are best eaten raw, in a salad or in a sandwich or something where you don’t cook them, like a Simple Caprese Salad.
 The mini heirlooms – however- I feel are just as lovely raw and cooked.
 Again, with the mini heirlooms, I make salads, pop them into my mouth straight from the container. .

 I wanted to leave them on top to show them off.
 For all their beauty.

 I must certainly have eggs on the brain because this is my second quiche this week.
 Please hang with me here. . these are different, different ingredients.
-And, of course, have the lovely mini heirloom tomatoes on top.
+And, of course, these heirloom tomato tarts have the lovely mini heirloom tomatoes on top.
 Plus, there’s something so comforting and calming about a quiche.
 And I need a little comfort and calm this week.

 You see, big changes are a coming.
 Big changes for me and my family.
 We are moving for my husband’s job.
 I’m incredibly sad to be leaving Seattle.
 Incredibly sad.
 And if I allow myself to get emotional, I will.
 I am so thankful for the short time we’ve had here in this wonderful city and have met so many fabulous people and friends.
 And having the chance to attend this workshop before I leave, was so inspiring for me.
 I’ll tell you guys more once we have all of the final details in place. . . but for now, kick back and enjoy a little comfort and calm with me. . yes?